Updated: Nov 5, 2019

 Store folded grocery bags vertically inside one of the bags.
 Do you use reusable produce bags?
 These get tossed in with the other grocery bags.
 I keep our bags next to the cooler in the garage, ready for the next grocery day.

+We have switched to stainless steel straws and environmentally responsible products such as reusable snack bags, Bees Wrap, and using brands like If You Care.
 We are by no means a zero waste home yet, but we have cut down on our trash for sure.
 Making healthier choices for my family and the planet makes me happy!